 • Drug-drug interactions: Potentially significant interactions may exist, requiring dose or frequency adjustment, additional monitoring, and/or selection of alternative therapy.
 Consult drug interactions database for more detailed information

-• Pediatric: Children younger than 7 years treated with doses of 20 mg/kg/day are at increased risk for low levels of blood phenylalanine (hypophenylalaninemia).
+• Pediatric: Children <7 years of age treated with doses of 20 mg/kg/day are at increased risk for low levels of blood PHE (hypophenylalaninemia).

-• Nonresponders: Response to sapropterin treatment is established through treatment (cannot be predetermined by lab testing).
-Patients whose phenylalanine levels do not decrease after treatment at 20 mg/kg/day for 1 month are considered nonresponders.
+• Biochemical response: Response to sapropterin treatment is established through treatment (generally cannot be predetermined by lab testing).
+Discontinue treatment in patients who do not show a biochemical response (blood PHE does not decrease) after 1 month of treatment at 20 mg/kg/day.

-Blood phenylalanine levels (baseline, after 1 week of treatment, periodically for first month, regularly thereafter); children may require more frequent monitoring; blood pressure in patients taking concomitant PDE-5 inhibitors (eg, sildenafil, vardenafil, tadalafil); patients with renal or hepatic impairment; change in neurologic status in patients taking concurrent levodopa; signs and symptoms of gastritis; hyperactivity
+Blood phenylalanine (PHE) levels (baseline, after 1 week of treatment, periodically for first month, regularly thereafter); children may require more frequent monitoring; blood pressure in patients taking concomitant PDE-5 inhibitors (eg, sildenafil, vardenafil, tadalafil); change in neurologic status in patients taking concurrent levodopa; signs and symptoms of upper GI mucosal inflammation; hyperactivity.

-Guideline recommended monitoring for patients with phenylalanine hydroxylase deficiency (Vockley, 2014):
+Guideline recommended monitoring for patients with PHE hydroxylase deficiency (Vockley 2014):

-Newly diagnosed infants: Monitor phenylalanine (PHE) and tyrosine (TYR) frequently until the PHE concentrations stabilize, then monitor PHE weekly until age 1 (increase frequency during rapid growth or dietary transitions)
+Newly diagnosed infants: Monitor PHE and tyrosine frequently until the PHE concentrations stabilize, then monitor PHE weekly until age 1 (increase frequency during rapid growth or dietary transitions).